Sponsoring website: Emergency Boot CD

 SUSPENDSupposed to save the simulation in its current state, but functionality is limited (should not be used with hard disk image files).
 Read section 5.4 Save and restore simulation.

 PowerWill immediately power off the emulated computer... so do not use this until after you have tried entering the halt or the poweroff commands under a more complex Linux OS (or shutting down a Windows OS correctly).
 (Note: We've been unable to get any of the switches for "shutdown" to function under this 'dlx' version; it only prints the same help message!
-And if you ENTER: shutdown now (not even listed), you'll still be disappointed, since that simply results in the message: "shutdown: cannot get into single user mode" (So you must use the 'Power button' to turn off Bochs with the Demo 'dlx' linux version running.)
+And if you ENTER: shutdown now (not even listed), you'll still be disappointed, since that simply results in the message: "shutdown: cannot get into single user mode" (So you must use the 'Power button' to turn off Bochs when running the Demo 'dlx' linux version.)

 Using Bochs to Learn Exactly How a PC Boots Up